Correctly using Google SEO to reach the top of Search Engine Result Pages for your law firm.

 Google Search Engine Result Pages aka SERPs, should list websites that match the user search intent.
 If a searcher clicks a listing in Google SERPs that does not match their search intent they will use the back browser button to return to Google SERP and continue searching.

 This is called "Bounce Rate".
 The higher your Bounce Rate percentage the lower your rankings.

-The reason for this Google recognizes Bounce as searchers did not find what they are looking for the first time.
-Google thrives off their reputation to return perfect results for searchers intent.
-If searchers bounce off websites Google's reputation will suffer.
-Having to pick through search result pages for what a searcher is looking for is not a great user experience.
+Google recognizes Bounce as searchers not finding what they are looking for.
+Google succeeds off their reputation of returning perfect results for the searchers intent.
+If searchers bounce from websites Google's reputation will suffer.
+Having to scroll through search result pages for what a searcher is looking for is not a great user experience.

 Google's reputation is built on offering up the perfect answer to a clients questions / problems relevant to where they are in their "buyer journey".